narenaryan/software-design-python/README.md

-Instructions for running this code
+Instructions for running this code:

 Make sure you have latest Python version (3.7.2)